didx-xyz/aries-cloudapi-python/README.md

 ## How to Run It

-### Step 1: Run a local VON Network
+### Step 1: Run a Local VON Network

-Setup the VON network locally that will provide an instance of Hyperledger Indy ledger.
-Follow the instructions in the [VON Network README](https://github.com/bcgov/von-network/blob/main/README.md)
+First, set up a local VON network, which will provide an instance of the Hyperledger Indy ledger.
+Follow the instructions in the [VON Network README](https://github.com/bcgov/von-network/blob/main/README.md).

-> NOTE: Ensure you start the VON Network with `--taa-sample` flag to enable TAA acceptance.
+> NOTE: Be sure to start the VON Network with the `--taa-sample` flag to enable TAA acceptance.
 For example:
 >
 > ```bash
 > ./manage start --taa-sample
 > ```
 >
-> This will start the VON Network with a sample TAA that you can use to accept the TAA.
-You can find the TAA in the `./von-network/config/sample_taa.json` and `./von-network/config/sample_aml.json` file.
+> This command starts the VON Network with a sample TAA that you can use for TAA acceptance.
+You can find the TAA in the `./von-network/config/sample_taa.json` and `./von-network/config/sample_aml.json` files.

 ### Step 2: Run the Aries Cloud Agent

-> NOTE: Ensure the VON Network is running before starting the Cloud API.
-The Cloud API will try to connect to the VON Network and will fail if it is not running.
+> NOTE: Make sure the VON Network is running before you start the Cloud API.
+The Cloud API will attempt to connect to the VON Network and will fail if it's not running.

-Running the project is straightforward - it's all containers.
-Simply execute `./manage up` or `make start` from the root of the project.
-This command will spin up and provision all you need.
-You can visit [localhost:8000/api/doc](http://localhost:8000/api/doc) for the Swagger docs and start experimenting.
+Running the project is straightforward — it's all containerized.
+Simply execute `./manage up` or `make start` from the project root.
+This command will spin up and provision everything you need.
+You can then visit [localhost:8000/api/doc](http://localhost:8000/api/doc) to access the Swagger documentation and begin experimenting.

-If you are familiar with Make, you can also check the Makefile for some handy methods for running the project.
+If you're familiar with Make, feel free to check the Makefile for some handy project-running methods.

 ### Requirements